speedment/speedment-doc/pages/datastore.md

 The entire operation will complete in `O(N)` time complexity, without deserializing more than exactly the fields needed for the result.

 ### Clear the DataStore
 You can explicitly clear the content of the DataStore by calling the `clear()` method as shown below.
-After the clear method has been called, streams are served by the underlying database instead.
+After the clear method has been called, streams are not available and a DataStoreNotLoadedException will be thrown if a stream is requested.
 ``` java
     // Clear the DataStore and release all in-JVM-memory resources
     app.get(DataStoreComponent.class)